Botanical Name: Theobroma cacao

 The Maya believed that cacao was discovered by the gods in a mountain that also contained other food delicacies.
 In April the ancient Maya celebrated an annual festival to honor their cacao god, Ek Chuah.
 They also used cacao to fight fevers, aid digestion, uplift the spirit and increase stamina.

 Cacao beverages used in rituals were only for men, as it was believed they would be toxic to women and children.
+Cacao used in ceremonies, is a drink made from cacao, hot water, and possibly a few spices, but no sugar.
+It is a very bitter drink.
+A few spices may be added to counter the bitter flavor.

 New studies show that chocolate may lower cholesterol levels and prevent memory decline.
 A few pieces of chocolate every month may make you live longer.
 Cacao is loaded with antioxidants that help build immunity.
 The fatty substances in the seeds are now often made into moisturizing creams and lotions that are good for the skin.
 The high level of flavonoids in cacao give it its anti-inflammatory and stress reducing qualities.

-Cacao beans are fermented, dried, cleaned and then roasted.
+Cacao beans are fermented, dried, cleaned, and then roasted.
 Removing the beans shell creates chocolate nibs that are then ground into a cacao mass of pure chocolate.
 This substance can then be liquefied (called chocolate liquor), and sweetened or flavored.
 (The end product, chocolate, is most often flavored with vanilla, but other flavorings are used as well.)

 The Latin name, “Theobroma” is derived from the Greek meaning, “food of the gods.”